ww-tech/lookml-tools/README.md

     Given the impact of these two changes, this is a major release.
 Other changes:

  - `lkmltools.RuleFactory` is now a singleton so it is easier for users to register their own rules
- - Can now parameterize rules in the configuration
+ - Can now parameterize any rule in the configuration by adding additional keys to the dictionary for that rule.
+  For instance, if the config defines `{"name": "MyAwesomeRule", "run": true, "debug": true, "strict_mode":true, length: 6}` then this whole dictionary is passed into the constructor during rule instantiation

 2019-06-10: 1.0.0
  - initial release